-UNC shooting; trooper shoots man in Raleigh: Triangle homicide tracker
+UNC shooting; trooper shoots man in Raleigh, 3 dead in Durham: Triangle homicide tracker

 Date: Aug.
 31

-Victims: Robert Terrell and Devin Rogers
+Victims: Robert Terrell

-Locations: Intersection of Holloway Street and Brye Street, 1000 block of North Miami Boulevard
+Locations: Intersection of Holloway Street and Brye Street

 Arrest: None